-This page functions had useful links to all the important information you’ll need ahead of starting in September.
+This page provides useful links to all the important information you’ll need ahead of starting in September.
 Please do read and follow all appropriate pages as listed below.

 Important dates and documents

-You cannot apply for a student visa before 1 July (3 months prior to your start date of 30 September) as your visa will be refused.
-As such, we will not issue CAS’s until late-June at the earliest.
+You cannot typically apply for a student visa before 4 July (3 months prior to your start date) as your visa will be refused.
+As such, we usually will not issue CAS’s until late-June at the very earliest.
 We will also only issue your CAS once your offer is considered Unconditional.